Harissa

 • 8 cornichon pickles, sliced crosswise

-• Big handful of flat-leaf parsley leaves, whole or roughly chopped
+• Big handful of flat-leaf parsley, whole or roughly chopped

 Method

-Slice baguette lengthwise and spread mayo thinly on both sides.
+Slice the baguette lengthwise and spread mayo thinly on both sides.

-Spread tuna mixture onto the bottom of the bread.
+Spread the tuna mixture generously onto the bottom half of the bread.

 Harissa Citrus Salad